Skip to main content

 Rebecca Hicks, Esq.

-Rebecca A. Hicks is Managing Member of Hicks Law Group PLLC, and has been a frequent NACM speaker for over 20 years.
+Rebecca A. Hicks is Managing Member of Hicks Law Group PLLC and has been a frequent NACM speaker for over 20 years.
 She is board certified in Construction Law by the Texas Board of Legal Specialization.
-Rebecca has been recognized as a Texas Super Lawyer by Texas Monthly for 9 consecutive years, and as one of the Best Lawyers in America for 5 years.
+Rebecca has been recognized as a Texas Super Lawyer by Texas Monthly for 10 consecutive years, and as one of the Best Lawyers in America for 8 years.
 She is also a Fellow in the Construction lawyers Society of America.
-HLG represents creditors, and construction suppliers in collection matter throughout the state of Texas, from perfection of lien and bond claims, through litigation, and post-judgment collection.
+HLG represents creditors and construction suppliers in collection matters throughout the state of Texas, from perfection of lien and bond claims, through litigation, and post-judgment collection.

 Brian Jackiw, Esq.